Last updated: 12/16/2021

 2.6 Client acknowledges and agrees that the Services are not intended for the Processing of Client Personal Data defined as special categories of personal data or Sensitive data, under applicable Data Protection Laws, and Client will not provide (or cause to be provided) any such data to LiveChat for Processing under the Agreement and LiveChat will have no liability whatsoever for such data whether in connection with Personal Data Breach or otherwise.

-As long as LiveChat is obliged to fulfill its obligations under the Data Protection Laws, LiveChat will ensure that its personnel engaged in the Processing of Client Personal Data are informed of its confidential nature, have received appropriate training on their responsibilities, and have executed written confidentiality agreements committing themselves to confidentiality.
-LiveChat will ensure that LiveChat’s access to Client Personal Data is limited to those personnel performing Services in accordance with the Agreement.
+As long as LiveChat is obliged to fulfill its obligations under the Data Protection Laws, LiveChat will ensure that its personnel engaged in the Processing of Client Personal Data are informed of its confidential nature, have received appropriate training on their responsibilities and role and shall have access to Client Personal Data to the minimum necessary to provide and maintain the Services.

 4.2 At least 10 days before LiveChat authorizes Sub-Processor(s) with access to Client Personal Data, LiveChat will update the applicable website.
 Client may object in writing (also electronically) to LiveChat’s appointment of a Sub-Processor(s) within five (5) calendar days of such authorization, provided that such objection is based on reasonable grounds relating to data protection, otherwise Client shall be deemed to have accepted the respective Sub-processor(s) to Process Client Personal Data.
 If Client legitimately objects to the appointment of a Sub-Processor(s), the parties will discuss such concerns in good faith with a view to achieving resolution, provided that if this is not possible, Client may suspend or terminate the Agreement without prejudice to any fees incurred by Client prior to suspension or termination.

-4.3 Any Sub-Processor(s) utilized by LiveChat will only be given access to the Client Data as is reasonably necessary to provide the Services and will be subject to a contractual arrangement with LiveChat binding Sub-Processor(s) to provide not less protective level of data protection to that provided for in this DPA and (ii) shall provide to Client for review copies of such agreements with Sub-processor(s) as Client may reasonably request once annually, provided that all commercial information and clauses unrelated to data privacy and security may be removed by the LiveChat beforehand and (iii) will be liable for the acts and omissions of its Sub-processors to the same extent LiveChat would be liable if performing the services of its Sub-Processors directly under the terms of the Agreement.
+4.3 Any Sub-Processor(s) utilized by LiveChat (i) will only be given access to the Client Data as is reasonably necessary to provide the Services and LiveChat will enter and maintain a written agreement with any Sub- Processor providing parts of its Services (software, components, other tools) as long as it has access to Clieny Personal Data with a not less protective level of data protection than that provided for in this DPA and (ii) shall provide to Client for review copies of such agreements with Sub-processor(s) as Client may reasonably request once annually, provided that all commercial information and clauses unrelated to data privacy and security may be removed by the LiveChat beforehand and (iii) will be liable for the acts and omissions of its Sub-processors to the same extent LiveChat would be liable if performing the services of its Sub-Processors directly under the terms of the Agreement.

 5.1 Taking into account, the costs of implementation and the nature, scope, context and purposes of Processing Client Personal Data as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, LiveChat shall, in relation to the Client Personal Data implement and maintain throughout the term of the Agreement, the technical and organizational measures set forth in Exhibit B of this DPA (the “Security Measures”).